jchen006/ChaiRoom/README.md

 # ChaiRoom
-kinoma.js application and api for ChaiRoom
+Kinoma.js Application and Pin Simulators for ChaiRoom

 ##Setup
 Import both *ChaiRoom-Application* and *ChaiRoom-Sensors* into Kinoma Studio.

 ##How to Run